Towns, Beaches and the Abrolhos Archipelago in the far south of Bahia

 Ponta do Corumbau

-Further north, about 32 km along the beach, nature puts on another show, the PONTA DE CORUMBAU, a sandbank that advances more than 600 metres into the sea, with a flock of seagulls, which gives a unique beauty.
-Its beach with green waters contrasts with the white sand and the coca-cola colour of the river that flows on the other side.
+Corumbau, a nearby village, also has a good infrastructure to welcome visitors in comfort.
+Ponta de Corumbau, about 32 km north along the beach, is another natural spectacle, a sandbank that juts out more than 600 metres into the sea.
+Its beach of green waters and the contrast with the white of the sand and the coca-cola colour of the river that flows on the other side create a stunning sight, and a colony of seagulls adds a special touch to the landscape.

 Parque Nacional Monte Pascoal